 Who doesn't like sticky ribs?
 My kids and I devoured these for dinner tonight.The kids love gnawing on the rib bones and dipping the meat into the sticky sauce.

-Super simple to make, ridiculously delicious and nutrient-dense (they are my 3 key cooking criteria).
-Here's the recipe:
+Super simple to make, ridiculously delicious and nutrient-dense (these are my 3 key cooking criteria!).

 Blend the marinade ingredients with a hand held (stick) blender well mixed.
 Pour over the ribs in an oven proof baking dish.
 Allow to marinate in the fridge for 2+ hours if time permits.
 Before popping into the oven, brush the ribs with the marinade mixture from the bottom of the dish with a cooking brush.
 Cook covered at 80 degrees Celsius for 8+ hours (or higher temp for shorter time.
 Don't cook above 120 degrees as high temp cooking denatures fats and proteins and causes inflammation).